saraho4237/SD_school_instructional_days/README.md

 *Additionally, if over 50% of schools in the district implemented a 4 day week, the district was counted as having a 4 day week, overall.*

 Unfortunately, the data does **not** include information on schools overseen by the Bureau of Indian Education (BIE).
 Data on BIE schools proved difficult to find in a tabular format/.csv.
-The BIE provides a link to a report card from each school.
+The BIE provides a link to a report card for many of its schools.
 The latest reports are from the 2015-2016 school year (ex.
 [Saint Francis Indian School](https://www.bie.edu/cs/groups/xbie/documents/text/idc2-074499.pdf)).

 ### Missing Data